Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Introduction

 \section{Introduction}

-Offline RL~\cite{levine2020offline} has gained significant attention due to its ability to learn strategies without interacting with the environment, which is particularly beneficial in situations where real-time interaction is expensive or risky~\cite{kiran2021deep, brandfonbrener2021offline, afsar2022reinforcement}.
-With a static dataset, it can be implemented through three distinct learning methods~\cite{prudencio2023survey}: (1) model-based algorithm~\cite{kidambi2020morel, lu2021revisiting, he2023survey}, (2) model-free algorithm~\cite{swazinna2022comparing,haarnoja2018soft, fujimoto2019off}, (3) trajectory optimization\cite{chen2021decisiontransformer,dc,hu2023graph,tt,hu2022transforming}.
+Offline Reinforcement Learning (Offline RL)~\cite{levine2020offline} has gained significant attention due to its ability to learn strategies without interacting with the environment, which is particularly beneficial in situations where real-time interaction is expensive or risky~\cite{kiran2021deep, brandfonbrener2021offline, afsar2022reinforcement}.
+With a static dataset, offline RL can be implemented through three distinct learning methods~\cite{prudencio2023survey}: (1) model-based algorithm~\cite{kidambi2020morel, lu2021revisiting, he2023survey}, (2) model-free algorithm~\cite{swazinna2022comparing,haarnoja2018soft, fujimoto2019off}, (3) trajectory optimization\cite{chen2021decisiontransformer, dc,hu2023graph, tt,hu2024transforming}.
 The first two methods require long-term credit assignment through the Bellman equation, leading to the "deadly triad" problem known to destabilize RL~\cite{sutton2018reinforcement}.
-In contrast, most trajectory optimization methods are based on transformers and can perform credit assignment directly via the attention mechanism, which surpasses the performance of algorithms specifically designed for offline RL by leveraging the powerful modeling capabilities of transformers~\cite{radford2018improving, radford2019language, brown2020language}.
+In contrast, trajectory optimization methods treat RL problems as sequence modeling problems to get better performance and generalization~\cite{chen2021decisiontransformer}.
+Most trajectory optimization methods rely on transformers, which perform credit assignment directly through the attention mechanism.
+By leveraging the powerful modeling capabilities of transformers, these methods outperform other offline RL algorithms~\cite{radford2018improving, radford2019language, brown2020language}.